Umesh1610/Crypto-real-time-Price-Tracking---GCP/README.md

 5. **🧮 BigQuery**
    - Stores raw data + transforms data + calculates metrics using scheduled SQL jobs.
+   - Data from pub/sub and dataflow is stored in raw_trades table which has multiline json data
+   - The multine JSON data is transformed into processed table in sql using UNNEST and JSON_EXTRACT_SCALAR (Based on last updated timestamp, I am processing only new rows into my processed table, and the query is scheduled using bigquery schedueler, alternatively we can use cloud formation and cloud schedueler for even lower latencies)
+   - The data in processed table is then aggregated for downstream analytics (looker) and stored in metrics_table (I used merge logic to identify and incrementally upload new rows)

 6. **📊 Looker Studio**
    - Visualizes KPIs in real time.